harriswong/md5-lea/README.md

 ## Description

-A project demonstrate md5 length extension attack.
+A project to demonstrate md5 length extension attack.

 ## Getting Started
 Please read `index.php` for some examples.
 You can run this with `php index.php`.